-Update 5/9/20.
+Update 9/5/20.
 Each time you enter a gym, what’s the first thing you normally see – the people at the front desk, right?
-It's ironic that these people are so important to the gym -yet the front desk staff are those the health club managers appear to give the least thought to.
+It's ironic that these people are so important to the gym -yet the front desk staff is those the health club managers appear to give the least thought to.
 This is a mistake because they are critical.
 They are the nerve center when emergencies happen.
 Regrettably, its been my experience the owners of fitness centers do NOT train them properly – putting YOU at risk.
-Also, see the Gym Emergency Procedures review.

-It's very dissapointing that gym owners and managers give so little thought or training to those working at the front desk.
-Not only are they the first people you see when you enter the facility, the fitness center front desk staff can also be the first line of defense when it comes to keeping members safe from crime or medical emergencies.
+It's very disappointing that gym owners and managers give so little thought or training to those working at the front desk.
+Not only are they the first people you see when you enter the facility, but the fitness center front desk staff can also be the first line of defense when it comes to keeping members safe from crime or medical emergencies.
 A recent incident got me to think about this.

 In July 2010 a woman was raped after leaving an LA Fitness in Washington.
 The perpetrator of this horrible crime ran up behind the woman in the parking lot of the gym after she left the fitness center at midnight.